 How does psychoanalytic psychotherapy work?

 This type of therapy is designed to work with complex and deep-rooted difficulties, which may have built up over a long period of time, often from childhood.
 These difficulties may present themselves in relation to a specific life problem, or in a less-focussed way; for example, a generalised feeling of anxiety, sadness or emptiness.
 Chronic and difficult problems, because of their complexity and long-standing nature, generally require time to disentangle and work through.

 I aim to attend closely to whatever you bring to your sessions, in order that we may explore and try to understand the less conscious aspects of your thoughts, feelings and behaviour, which may be contributing to the suffering and distress you are experiencing.

 At times, I may explore how some of the emotional difficulties you bring to therapy may be experienced in your relationship with me.
 This enables us to attend to areas of emotional conflict first-hand, and to work on them in an immediate and productive way.
 Gaining insight into the nature of underlying emotional conflicts can bring relief, and also opens up the possibility of changing unhelpful patterns which were previously repeated without awareness.

 In psychoanalytic psychotherapy it is not uncommon for people to attend sessions two, three or four times a week.
-Meeting more frequently than once-weekly greatly helps continuity of care, and allows for an in-depth exploration of emotional problems.
-Whatever the frequency of treatment, making a commitment to the therapeutic process in terms of time and openness to work on entrenched difficulties is extremely important if such conflicts are to change.
+Meeting more frequently than once-weekly greatly helps continuity of care, and allows for more-sustained working on emotional problems.
+Whatever the frequency of sessions, making a commitment to the therapeutic process in terms of time and openness to work on entrenched difficulties is extremely important if such conflicts are to change.